 Van Payment = $337.42

-May is the first month that I started paying towards the balance of the van’s total cost.
-This feels a bit like an experiment since I’ve been debt free for several years and never make purchases unless I have the cash to outright buy items.
-While I did have the money for the full price of the van, and on principle I hate paying interest, the math worked out to take this route this time.
+This feels a bit like an experiment since I’ve been debt free for several years and never make purchases unless I have the cash to buy items outright.
+While I did have the money for the full price of the van, and on principle I hate paying interest, the math worked out to go this route this time.
 It’s been a mental adjustment for me to wrap my head around doing things this way, but what’s life without a little experimentation?

 Laundry = N/A